mohite-abhi/Operating-System-Notes/14. Deadlock/README.md

 	- ability to detect deadlock
 	- after detected it can be resolved by
 		- all processes in deadlock are terminated
-			- not a good approack
+			- not a good approach
 		- resources can be preempted from some processes and given to others till deadlock resolved
 - deadlock prevention
 	- preventing deadlock by checking each transaction before it executes to stop if it can lead to deadlock